Commonwealth Shared Scholarship Scheme

 The scholarships awarded under this scheme are jointly funded by the UK Foreign, Commonwealth and Development Office (FCDO), as part of the United Kingdom International Development programme for developing countries, and participating institutions in the UK.

-There will be seven awards available for 2023/2024, one for each of the following one-year, full-time, campus-based Masters courses:
+There will be six awards available for 2024/25, split between the following one-year, full-time, campus-based Masters courses:

 - MSc in Medical Statistics